cmdruid/tapscript/README.md

 const imgdata  = getFile('image.png')    // Fake method that fetches the file (and returns bytes).

 const script   = [
   // A basic "inscription" script.
-The encoder will also
+The script encoder will automatically
-  // break up data blobs and use 'OP_PUSHDATA' when needed. pubkey, 'OP_CHECKSIG', 'OP_0', 'OP_IF', marker, '01', mimetype, 'OP_0', imgdata, 'OP_ENDIF'
+  // break up large blobs of data and insert 'OP_PUSHDATA' where needed. pubkey, 'OP_CHECKSIG', 'OP_0', 'OP_IF', marker, '01', mimetype, 'OP_0', imgdata, 'OP_ENDIF'
 ]

+// Encode the script as hex data. const scripthex  = Script.encode(script)
-// Convert the script into a tapleaf. const tapleaf    = await Tree.getLeaf(Script.encode(script))
+// Convert the script into a tapleaf. const tapleaf    = await Tree.getLeaf(scripthex)
-// Pass your pubkey and your leaf in order to get the tweaked pubkey. const [ tapkey ] = await Tweak.getPubkey(pubkey, [ leaf ])
+// Pass your pubkey and your leaf in order to get the tweaked pubkey. const [ tapkey ] = await Tweak.getPubkey(pubkey, leaf)
 // Encode the tweaked pubkey as a bech32m taproot address. const address    = Address.P2TR.encode(tapkey)